NisalaTharakaPerera/CelebrityFaceRecognition/README.md

 - ui : Contains the code of UI in HTML, CSS and JavaScript
 - server : Python Flask Server
 - model : Contains the notebook for buiding the ML model and images that I used to train the model
+- UIsnapshots : Contains snapshots of the UI

 ## Technologies Used